Charles W. Humble

 Charles is best known and widely regarded as the “Father” of forensic voice stress analysis.
 He is the founder of NITV Federal Services and became a voice stress analyst in 1974, three years after the introduction of the first voice stress analysis instrument.
 Charles is also a licensed polygraph examiner.

 Over the past thirty-four years, Charles developed what is now accepted as the “Gold Standard” for Forensic VSA training, NITV FS Certified Examiners Course.
 The course is based on the experience Charles gained from the nearly 14,000 examinations that he conducted during his career.
 As voice stress companies came and went over the years, Charles led NITV FS to become what is now the undisputed leader in the field of Forensic Voice Stress Analysis.
 In 1986 Charles began development of the Computer Voice Stress Analyzer and debuted it to the law enforcement community in 1988.
-The CVSA was an immediate success and has since become the only VSA instrument widely accepted in the law enforcement community with nearly 2,000 agencies, including the California Highway Patrol, Atlanta P.D., Nashville P.D., New Orleans P.D., U.S. Military Special Forces, and the U.S. Federal Courts utilizing the system.
+The CVSA was an immediate success and has since become the most widely used truth verification tool used in the law enforcement community with over 2,500 agencies, including the California Highway Patrol, Atlanta P.D., Illinois State Police, Nashville P.D., New Orleans P.D., U.S. Military Special Forces, and the U.S. Federal Courts utilizing the system.
 NITV FS recently introduced the CVSA III, (watch the CVSA movie here) which contains a revolutionary, patented automatic scoring algorithm developed by Charles.

 After completing high school in Orleans, France, in 1965, Charles Humble returned to the United States to join the United States Army.
 Following Advanced Individual Training in the Infantry, he was selected to serve as an instructor in the 6th Army’s Committee Group training troops in combat arms, achieving the rank of Sergeant.
 He served in this position until he was honorably discharged in 1968